-Think about how would you feel if you were living in a foreign land where the language, customs and culture weren’t native to you?
+Think about how would you feel if you were living in a foreign land where the language, customs, and culture weren’t native to you?
 Deaf people often feel this way when surrounded by hearing people.
-Read on for Dos and Don’ts of the Deaf etiquette, thanks to ASL author and teacher, Colette Abi Rached
+Read on for Dos and Don’ts of the Deaf etiquette, thanks to ASL author and teacher, Colette Abi Rached.

+There are so benefits to learning ASL.
 American Sign Language (ASL) plays an important role in facilitating communication within the Deaf community and enabling them to communicate with each other, and others around the world.

 “Deaf and dumb” is an insulting way to label a Deaf person.
 You should instead say Deaf and Mute, a scientifically proven and respectful way.
 When writing or exchanging correspondence, the word Deaf should always start with capital “D”, as if you are addressing the “Mr.” and “Mrs.” titles.

 - During introductions, always introduce yourself first and simply fingerspell your name.
 The Deaf Community gives name Signs to people.
 Those who can hear don’t invent their own, nor do they give name Signs to each other.